Pink Dot SG: Pink Dot SG 2016

 Pink Dot SG 2016 was held on 4 June at 3 pm.
 Organisers did not provide an estimate of crowd size, but said the number of participants exceeded the capacity of the park.
-The event's ambassadors were TV host Anita Kapoor, local hip-hop artist Shigga Shay, and getai singer Liu Ling Ling.
+The event's ambassadors were TV host Anita Kapoor, local hip-hop artist Shigga Shay, and getai singer Liu Lingling.
 The event had 18 corporate sponsors, adding major sponsors Apple, Microsoft, and Facebook.

 Pink Dot SG 2017

 Pink Dot SG 2017 was held on 1 July.
 Ambassadors included singer Nathan Hartono, paralympian swimmer Theresa Goh and actor Ebi Shankara.

-Since 2017, Singapore's Ministry of Home Affairs has banned foreign residents and entities from organising and participating in the event, stating that LGBT discourse in the country are to be restricted to its own citizens and permanent residents.
-In their view, it is said that this is to prevent foreign interference as well as to better gauge LGBT acceptance amongst its people.
+Since 2017, Singapore's Ministry of Home Affairs has banned foreign residents and entities from organising and participating in the event, stating that LGBTQ discourse in the country are to be restricted to its own citizens and permanent residents.
+In their view, it is said that this is to prevent foreign interference as well as to better gauge LGBTQ acceptance amongst its people.

 Only Singaporean citizens and permanent residents were thereby permitted to attend the rally; the identity card of each participant was verified at police checkpoints as they entered the barricaded park.
 Organisers said that 20,000 Singaporeans and residents attended the event, a drop from 25,000 and above in previous years – likely due to the ban on foreigners.

 In addition, foreign companies such as Airbnb, Apple Inc., Facebook, Goldman Sachs, Google, Microsoft, NBCUniversal, Salesforce.com, Twitter and Uber were not permitted to directly sponsor the event.
 Despite the new regulations, 120 Singaporean companies donated to the event, making up for the loss of contributions from the multinationals.